-Welcome to the UT Tyler and to HRD 4320, Job Analysis and Design.
-I am your instructor, Paul Roberts; and I look forward to meeting with you in our virtual classroom.
-This course is designed to provide you with opportunities to learn how to better equip tomorrow's work force through the application of Job Analysis techniques.
+Welcome to UT Tyler and to HRD 4320, Job Analysis and Design.
+I am your instructor, Kelly Moore, and I look forward to meeting you in our virtual classroom.
+This course is designed to help you better equip tomorrow's workforce by applying Job Analysis techniques.

-I have developed this course in a modular format to assist you in organizing your time and efforts.
-Each module will describe a particular aspect of work force education and will provide resources for further investigation.
+Dr. Paul Roberts developed this course in a modular format to assist you in organizing your time and efforts.
+Each module will describe a particular aspect of workforce education and provide resources for further investigation.
 Each module will specify reading, writing, and discussion requirements.
 Read through each section carefully.
-If you have any questions, make a note of them and we will address them in our Discussions area.
-Please refer back to the information contained in this syllabus anytime you have a question regarding the basic course information.
+If you have any questions, note them; we will address them in our Discussions area.
+Please refer to the information in this syllabus anytime you have a question regarding the basic course information.